liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 maintains a history of all updates to the site from the time page versioning was enabled.
 Site administrators can revert to a previous version of the site at any time.
 This flexibility is very important in cases where a mistake is found and it's important to quickly publish a fix.
-If you're following the Nose-ster example, check *Enabled On Public Pages* to enable page versioning for the Nose-ster site and then click *Save*.
+If you're following the Lunar Resort example, check *Enabled On Public Pages* to enable page versioning for the Lunar Resort site and then click *Save*.

 ![Figure 3.21: You can decide to use versioning and choose what content should be staged.](../../images/04-web-content-staging.png)